joshuahwang12/GoogleBookAPI/README.md

 # Google Book Search
 Simple web page rendering search results via Google Books API

-Built using .Net Core 2.2 and Vanilla JS
+Built using .Net Core 2.2 and Vanilla JS and hosted on Heroku [here](https://joshsgooglebookapi.herokuapp.com/)

 To start up, make sure you have .Net Core 2.2 SDK and runtime installed on your machine.
 Nothing needed for front-end